railsuser2014/openobject-doc-book-en/9/22_Google/22_Google_earth.rst

 This wizard will directly open google map in browser.

-For e.g. If you want to open that map for partner-country, then it will directly open google map for partner with coutries in browser.
+For example, ifyou want to open that map for partner-country, then it will directly open google map for partner with countries in browser.

 In above figure, You can see Path field.
 In that, http://maps.google.com/maps?q=, will be common and later is shown your web-client path with port.
 Another field is Map For which is selection for Partner, Partner-Country and Delivery-Route.
 Whatever option you select from Map For field, it will directly open map for that option and with that url(Path).